vaariance/web3-signers/README.md

 - method 1: using `personalSign`

-personal sign returns a `Uint8List` which is an encoded representation of the [passkeySignature object](./lib/src/signers/passkey_signer.dart#L85) needed onchain. in order to extract the individual values, you have to `abi.decode()` it.
+personal sign returns a `Uint8List` which is an encoded representation of the [passkeySignature object](./lib/src/signers/passkey_signer.dart#L85) needed onchain. in order to extract the individual values, you have to split it according to [FCLSignature](./lib/src/interfaces/signature_options.dart) and decode the `data` using `abi.decode(bytes, bytes, uint256[2])`.
-The signed `challenge` is excluded from this object.
+The signed `challenge` is only known to you.
 It is assumed your relying party is aware of this challenge which should be `Base64Url` encoded.

 ```dart
 final sig = await pkpSigner.personalSign(Uint8List(32));